Endorsements of Springs!

 From sponsors of the brochure

 Renewal is looking at something old in a new way.
 I like church renewal first because it challenges personal growth.
 Second it challenges the congregation to work together in renewal.
 It is important because Christ is reaching out to the lost, and when the lost come into the body of Christ, many of them need healed.
 Church renewal has a lot to offer the community and can strengthen marriage and family in each congregation.
 I believe the Young’s do a great job in leading this endeavor.
 They have a heart for what the church needs.
-Jonas&Anne Beiler of Family Information Ctr/Auntie Anne’s Pretzels
+Jonas&Anne Beiler of Gap Family Center/Auntie Anne’s Pretzels